Made in USA vs Offshore: Real Cost Comparison (2026)

 Payback period analysis

-A 5,000-unit annual cotton tee program at $3.30 FOB pays roughly $4,000 in Section 301 duty per year on Chinese sourcing.
-Switching to Mexico under USMCA eliminates duty entirely, covering a typical $4,000-$6,000 switching cost in year one.
+Take a 5,000-unit annual cotton tee program at $3.30 FOB.
+On the illustrative pre-2025 base MFN plus Section 301 rate alone (about $0.81 per unit at 16.5% MFN plus 7.5% Section 301), Chinese sourcing carried roughly $4,000 a year in US import duty.
+Under current 2026 rules the effective rate is higher: Chinese cotton lands near 34% effective once the provisional 10% Section 122 reciprocal tariff is layered on (16.5% MFN + 7.5% Section 301 + 10% Section 122, set to expire 24 July 2026), so actual duty per unit exceeds $0.81 and the Mexico-USMCA duty saving is correspondingly larger.
+Check the exact rate against the live USTR, CBP, and USITC HTS schedules before relying on any figure (Budget Lab at Yale, 2026).
+Either way, switching to Mexico under USMCA eliminates that duty entirely, covering a typical $4,000-$6,000 switching cost in year one.
 Switching to US is harder to justify on duty math alone because the FOB premium dwarfs duty savings.
 The US payback case rests on reorder speed, MOQ flexibility, and brand-story premium.

 How do geopolitical, regulatory, and logistics risks compare?